ChristiaanBoe/TINA/README.md

 # Usage of TINA
 After the installation of the aforementioned required libraries, the TINA layers can be imported via the code directory and used in a similar manner as Pytorch.nn layers.

-Example notebooks of TINA layers accelerated using the AMD ryzen 9 7940HS can be found in the directory NPU scripts
+Example notebooks of TINA layers accelerated using the AMD Ryzen 9 7940HS can be found in the directory NPU scripts

 ----------------------------------------------------------------------------------
 # Contact